handsomefencer/unstoppable/README.md

 ## Rolling onto an existing app:

-Using your own app or one generated using the 'greenfield' instructions above, first shut down any running docker images:
+Using your own app or one generated using the 'greenfield' instructions above, first shut down any running docker containers:

 ```bash
 $ docker-compose down
 ```

-Roll roro onto the app:
+Then, roll roro on:

 ```bash
 $ roro rollon
 ```

-If you're on a linux machine, make sure the host user owns the generated files:
+If your host machine is running linux, make sure the logged in user owns the generated files:

 ```bash
 $ sudo chown <username><user group> -R .